wangaijia618/AirBnB/README.md

-# Welcome to the AirDnd wiki!
+# :tada: Welcome to the AirDnd wiki!

 AirDnd is a website clone, inspired by AirBnb.
 AirDnd stands for Air, Desire and Destination.
 It provides an online marketplace for lodging, primarily homestays for vacation rentals, and tourism activities.
 [Click here to view AidDnd Live Site](https://aijia-wang-airbnb.herokuapp.com/)